Top Tips for you to prepare for your boudoir photoshoot

-I’ve already passed some of my tips on for what sort of outfits to bring for your boudoir photoshoot in an earlier post.
-In this blog post we’ll talk about getting YOU ready for your boudoir experience.
+I’ve already passed some of my tips on for what sort of outfits to bring for your boudoir photoshoot in an earlier boudoir blog post.
+In this blog post, we’ll talk about getting YOU ready for your boudoir experience.

-Here are some top tips to help you prepare –
+Here are some top tips to help you prepare for your boudoir photoshoot:-

-- Start Stretching – try to stretch for 20 minutes each day, especially your neck, back and hips, it will really help improve your flexibility.
-Some of my clients have commented that their shoots were a bit like a pilates work out (don’t worry I don’t expect you to be a yoga expert)
+Start Stretching – I recommend that you try to stretch for 20 minutes each day, especially your neck, back and hips.
+It will really help improve your flexibility.
+Some of my clients have commented that their shoots were a bit like a pilates work out (don’t worry, I don’t expect you to be a yoga expert!)

-- Begin a Skincare Regime – you skin will love you and so will the camera, exfoliate regularly and don’t forget to moisturise constantly.
+Begin a Skincare Regime – Your skin will love you and so will the camera, exfoliate regularly and don’t forget to moisturise constantly.
 Drinking more water can really help your skin too

-- Get a Gel Manicure – another little before your shoot, gel polish will help strengthen your nails and will last for up to three weeks and will look fabulous in your photos.
+Get a Gel Manicure – Another little tip before your shoot – gel polish will help strengthen your nails and will last for up to three weeks.
+This will ensure you will look fabulous in your photos.

-- Wax Body Hair – wax the hair on your legs and underarms, and don’t forget your bikini area.
-Shaving on the day can lead to rashes, which you definitely want to avoid
+Wax Body Hair – Wax the hair on your legs and underarms (and don’t forget the Bikini area).
+Shaving on the day can lead to rashes, which you definitely want to avoid!

-- Avoid Fake Tanning – if you usually spray tan or use fake tanning lotion, take a break until after your photoshoot
+- Avoid Fake Tanning – If you usually spray tan or use a fake tanning lotion, take a break until after your photoshoot

 3 – 5 DAYS BEFORE